Last Updated on March 26, 2025 by Shantanu Biswas

 These are about experiences in life that led you to make an opinion.
 Similarly, brands can have opinions too and can take a stand based on their argument.

 It is one of the best types of content which helps bring a soul to a brand, makes it human.
+Balancing human creativity with insights from customer discussions on popular forums with AI assistance ensures that your opinions are both authentic, relevant and data-informed.

 You can always state how a specific perspective on a present issue that concerns your target customers and be vocal about how it matters to your brand as well.